 A project may be entered in just one category.

 The panel may adjudicate on the appropriate category for any entry.

 The panel may elect not to make an award in every category or to combine categories, even if a shortlist of finalists has been announced for that category.

-Rather than accepting entries directly into a separate Innovation category, the judging panel considers all entries as candidates for the Innovation award, judging them against important industry criteria.
-They will be looking for innovation in the specific areas of Green AV, Net-centric AV and AV/IT convergence.
+Rather than accepting entries directly into a separate Innovation category, the judging panel considers all entries as candidates for the Exceptional Innovation in AV award, judging them against important industry criteria.
+They will be looking for innovation in areas including, Green AV, Net-centric AV and AV/IT convergence.